turtlecoin/cs-turtlecoin/README.md

 * Alberto Fajardo (For his C# version of Skein)
 * Pavel Kovalenko (For his tweaks to the C# version of Skein)
 * Hongjun Wu (For his C version of JH, which we ported)
+* Adrian Herridge (For his swift version of AES file encryption)
-* CodIsAFish (For his C# version of AES file encryption, which we modified)
+* CodIsAFish (For his C# modification of Adrian Herridge's AES file encryption, which we modified)

 If we have used your software and incorrectly attributed you, or not attributed you, please let us know!